 How Joe Jackson Returned to His Past on ‘Night and Day II’

-Having spent the first two decades of his career trying something different with nearly every new album, Joe Jackson then revisited his biggest success.
+Joe Jackson revisited his biggest success, after decades spent trying something different with nearly every new album.
 He released Night and Day II on Oct.
 24, 2000.

 When 1991's Laughter & Lust, for all its qualities, showed that his pop commercial potential was now that of a New Wave legacy artist, he turned his attention towards composition, but Night Music, Heaven & Hell and Symphony No. 1, alienated his core audience while failing to attract a new one.
 So after the live Summer in the City, it made sense to try to win them back with a sequel to Night and Day, his Top Five record from 1982 that contained hits in "Steppin' Out" and "Breaking Us in Two."